 Researcher Summary

 Aisling's research interests involve monitoring, modelling and treating non-point source metal and nutrient contaminants that are difficult to remove.
 Applications have been applied to the urban, mining and rural environments.
-She currently leads a National Science Challenge cross-disciplinary team 3D-printed water treatment filters fabricated from under-utilised biowastes.
+She currently leads a National Science Challenge cross-disciplinary team prototyping water treatment filters made from biowastes.
 Upon the end-of-their design life, these products are regenerated into safe (green) materials that become a new resource.

 Complementary research Aisling has led included developing algal-bacterial biomass as a second generation biofuel.
-She also supervises research on green roof and green wall systems to treat wastewater streams.
-Aisling's team employ Life Cycle Assessment (LCA) modelling tools to measure the environmental impacts of different treatment technologies they develop.
+She also supervises research on green roof and green wall systems to treat wastewater.
+CELTS employ Life Cycle Assessment (LCA) modelling tools to measure the environmental impacts of different treatment technologies they develop.

-Aisling has supervised >23 PhD and Masters Engineering projects and >29 (team) Honours research projects to completion.
-She has published >76 full peer-reviewed technical research articles in journals (39), books (5) and conference proceedings(32), with an additional 65 extended abstracts and numerous technical reports.
-Her research has been widely published and independently validated as outstanding with the award of an A score in the latest PBRF assessment.
+Aisling's research has been widely published and independently validated as outstanding internationally with the award of an A score in the latest PBRF assessment.
 Her moto is it's 'Eco-Logical' to engineer in partnership with nature.